victorcouste/SparkEvents/README.md

 Example to generate aggregates from Cassandra tables and store it into other Cassandra tables.

+##1 Data Model
-##1 Create the keyspace and tables with CQL scripts found in events.cql in DevCenter or cqlsh
+Create the keyspace and tables with CQL scripts found in events.cql in DevCenter or cqlsh

 ##2 Create the jar package
 ```